sangolariel/react-native-starter/README.md

 - Make sure your styles clearly.
 Don't fixed style.
 - camelCase to name the styles and func ...
 - Make sure that code doesn't have warning and bug.

+# Warning

+At the time config this source code.
+There is a warning like that on Android ("new NativeEventEmitter() was called with a non-null argument without the required addListener method.").
+It is opening & seems no one fixed it.
+Pls flow this issue (https://github.com/react-native-netinfo/react-native-netinfo/issues/486) to fix it in the future.
+Thank you.